kovidgoyal/calibre/src/calibre/manual/faq.rst

     calibre-debug -c "from calibre.gui2.main import main; main()"

-Post any output you see in a help message on the `Forums <http://calibre.kovidgoyal.net/discussion>`_.
+Post any output you see in a help message on the `Forum <http://www.mobileread.com/forums/forumdisplay.php?f=166>`_.

 I want some feature added to |app|.
 What can I do?